stef-k/socketizer-wordpress/README.txt

 == Changelog ==

+= 1.1.0 =
+ * Non blocking requests to remote service.
+The plugin should now be completely asynchronous
+ * Switch to HTTP v1.1

 = 1.0.0 =
 Initial release

 == Upgrade Notice ==
+= 1.1.0 =
+No further actions required

 = 1.0.0 =
 No further actions required - first public release